-In 2022, we managed to catch up with expenditure on programmes activities once Covid-19 restrictions eased, through intense engagement with overseas partners, especially in the Pacific.
-This resulted in funding to overseas projects even higher than budget.
+In 2023, we completed our final Covid-19 programme in Papua New Guinea, which provided accessible sanitation facilities to schools and education centres.
+(2022: We caught up with expenditure on programmes activities once Covid-19 restrictions eased, through intense engagement with overseas partners, especially in the Pacific.
+This resulted in funding to overseas projects even higher than budget.)